Anne Bonnar , MA, FRSA, Dip. Education, Dip Arts Administration, Accredited Coach

 During 2008 she led the development of the new public body for the arts and culture encompassing the creative industries, Creative Scotland, a role which included exploration and development of Creative Scotland’s role and design of its operating model and organisational structure.

+Anne is chair of Collective and is pleased to be supporting this contemporary visual arts organisation in its development with the City Observatory.
 She was a Trustee of the National Galleries of Scotland 2002 – 2010 and was a founding director of the National Theatre of Scotland.

 A graduate of the universities of Glasgow and the City University London, Anne has maintained a life long passion for the arts and creativity.